bal-sm/repo-for-learning/systems/new_programming/python/Python_Crash_Course_Learning/README.md

 Note 2:
 > Chapter 11 uses `pytest` to write automated tests for the code you write.
 The `pytest` library has become the industry standard tool for writing tests in Python.
+>
+> It’s friendly enough to use for your first tests, and if you pursue a career as a Python programmer, you’ll use it in professional settings as well.